rust-lang/rust/text/0000-name-resolution.md

 binding table, and expand any new macro uses.

 If we add names for a module which has back links, we must follow them and add these names to the importing module (if they are accessible).
-When following these back links, we check for cycles, signaling an error if one is found.

 In pseudo-code: